Advertiser Disclosure

 FAQs

-What are the new benefits for seniors in 2023?
+What are the new benefits for seniors in 2024?ย

-The Canada Pension Plan (CPP) monthly payment increased to $1,306.57 for new recipients starting at 65 years.
-The Old Age Security (OAS) will increase by 1.3% for the October to December period.
-In Ontario, the Guaranteed Annual Income System (GAINS) will get a maximum increase of nearly $1,000 per person in 2023.
+The Canada Pension Plan (CPP) monthly payment increased to $1,364.60 for new recipients starting at 65 years.
+The Old Age Security (OAS) will increase by 0.8% for the January to March period.

 The Ontario Renovates Program provides up to $20,000 in government assistance for seniors living at home in Ontario to help with repairs and accessibility modifications for independent living.
 The Seniors Community Grant Program provides $1,000 up to $25,000 for local projects that keep seniors safe, healthy and active.